Class: Sketchup::PickHelper

 num_picked = ph.window_pick(start_point, end_point, Sketchup::PickHelper::PICK_CROSSING)

-Returns The number of Entity objects picked.
+Returns The number of Drawingelement objects picked.

 Parameters:

-• start_point
+• start_point (Geom::Point3d)

 First screen coordinate point.

-• end_point
+• end_point (Geom::Point3d)

 Second screen coordinate point.